 If online study looks like it would work for you, Monarch’s Diploma of Project Management is highly practical and industry-based, but it’s also designed to get you ready for further study.
 The best thing about studying online is that you can make it work for you.
 You have absolute flexibility – study when, where and how you want.

 Once you’ve got the Diploma under your belt, you’ll be better prepared to study project management at university level.
 Some universities will even offer course credit or advanced standing if you have a Diploma of Project Management, cutting down your study time and costs.
-Just make sure to check with your preferred uni/s before you enrol.
+Just make sure to check with your preferred uni/s before you enroll.

 To find out more about the doors that a Dip.
 PM. will open for you, call Monarch Institute today on 1300 738 955.
 Or if you have any questions, book a time here and we’ll call you https://drift.me/monarchinstitute/meeting.